 These red flags are the mistakes, errors, and indicators that give you a great deal of information about the individual who is applying for your open job.
 Employers ignore these red flags at their own risk.
 They are early indicators that your potential employee may not be whom you expect.

-Note that these red flags may reflect the current job market, bad advice from career or placement experts, or desperation on the part of job searchers for their application materials to catch your attention.
+Also, as you look for these red flags, recognize that they may reflect the existing job market, bad advice from career or placement experts, or desperation on the part of job searchers for their application materials to catch your attention.
+They may not represent the applicant’s entire career.
+That said, certain flags, you cannot ignore.
+For example, never hire an individual who lied to you.